-The first fourteen calendar days of each academic quarter are designated as the drop/add period.
+The first 14 calendar days of each academic quarter are designated as the drop/add period for students in quarter-based programs.
 This period allows for adjustments to student schedules that may be necessary.
 This is the period when students may add or delete courses in order to finalize their schedules.
 Holidays that fall during this timeframe are not counted as part of the drop/add period.
 Students who wish to make course changes must request approval from the Dean and the Student Finance Office.